tomasxvavra/serial_test/README.md

 serial_test
 ===========

-This repository contains an 2 python3 scripts - _sender.py_ and _receiver.py_, which can be used to test heavy serial communication over USB serial port in single direction.
+This repository contains 2 python3 scripts - _sender.py_ and _receiver.py_, which can be used to test heavy serial communication over USB serial port in single direction.

 ### Context